 Open Invention Network is an incorporated, Limited Liability Company.
 We will exist until the threat to the Linux system via costly and ungrounded suits is over.

 Who are Open Invention Network’s investors?

-Open Invention Network has significant industry backing with financial support from a diverse group of companies including Google, IBM, NEC, Philips, Red Hat, Sony, and SUSE (a business unit of Novell).
+Open Invention Network has significant industry backing with financial support from a diverse group of companies including Google, IBM, NEC, Philips, Red Hat, Sony, SUSE, and Toyota.

 What types of patents does Open Invention Network purchase?